xournalpp/xournalpp.github.io/docs/community/other-software.md

 - Input via Xinput (which gives better strokes on some devices)
 - One page mode (useful in presentations)
-- Mirror images of strokes via the selection tool
 - A complete [documentation](http://xournal.sourceforge.net/manual.html) and a [well documented file format](http://xournal.sourceforge.net/manual.html#file-format)
 - Inlusion in the official Debian repository